sean2442/jquery.formslider/README.md

   * InputSyncPlugin                     # syncs inputs with the same name
   * JqueryValidatePlugin                # validates inputs before leaving a slide, uses jquery-validate
   * NormalizeInputAttributesPlugin      # does n´some normalization on inputs
-  * TabIndexerPlugin                    # fixes tab order on current visible slide
+  * TabIndexSetterPlugin                # fixes tab order on current visible slide

 # generic plugins
   * AddSlideClassesPlugin               # adds classes based on role and index